ecs-org/ecs-appliance/README.md

             mdadm, meminfo, netdev, netstat, stat, textfile, time, uname, vmstat)
     + additional service metrics from: appliance-backup, appliance-update
-+ if APPLIANCE_METRIC_SERVER is set, these exported metrics are collected and stored by a prometheus server and alerts are issued using the prometheus alert server
++ if APPLIANCE_METRIC_SERVER is set, these exported metrics are collected and stored by a prometheus server and alerts are issued using email to root using the prometheus alert server
     + there are alerts for: NodeRebootsTooOften, NodeFilesystemFree, NodeMemoryUsageHigh, NodeLoadHigh
     + the prometheus gui is at http://172.17.0.1:9090
     + the prometheus alert gui is at  http://172.17.0.1:9093